 - Let them stamp as many oranges on the tree as they like

-Step 4: Add your red packet or pot!
+Step 4: Add leaves and red packet to your tree!

 - Now add the pot for your tree.
 Take the red packet and help your child put glue on the back.

 - Help them stick it onto the base of the tree.
 Or just draw and colour a pot shape!